-The Eureka Property covers in excess of 10 thousand hectares and is located in the northwest corner of the Jujuy province in northern Argentina, adjacent to the border with Bolivia and at an altitude range of approximately 3600 to 4400 meters (above sea level).
-There is excellent road access to the Property from the provincial capital of San Salvador de Jujuy approximately 5 hours drive to the south, with there being easy access within the Property over a series of good quality gravel roads.
+The Eureka Property covers in excess of 10 thousand hectares and is located in the north-west corner of the Jujuy province in northern Argentina, adjacent to the border with Bolivia and at an altitude range of approximately 3,600 to 4,400 metres (above sea level).
+There is excellent road access to the Property from the provincial capital of San Salvador de Jujuy approximately five hours drive to the south, as well as easy access within the Property via a series of good quality gravel roads.

-To date, previous exploration has indicated a non-compliant resource estimate from Penoles in the order of 62 million tonnes grading at approximately 1% for copper (62,000 tonnes of copper) and exploration from Mantos Blancos, an estimate of 600,000 tonnes grading approximately 2.7 g/t. of gold (52,000 ounces of gold).
+To date, previous exploration has indicated a noncompliant resource estimate from Penoles in the order of 62 million tonnes grading at approximately 1% for copper (62,000 tonnes of copper) and from Mantos Blancos, an estimate of 600,000 tonnes grading at approximately 2.7 g/t of gold (52,000 ounces of gold).

-Following the receipt of the US$7 million funds from Gold Fields (see Mankayan Project), the Company was in a strong position in January 2012 to renegotiate an accelerated acquisition of 100 per cent. of the Eureka project, achieving a saving of US$1.3 million versus the original staggered acquisition price.
+In January 2012, the Company renegotiated an accelerated acquisition of 100 per cent. of the Eureka project, achieving a saving of US$1.3 million versus the original staggered acquisition price.
 Accordingly, the Company is now the sole owner and operator and has total discretion over all exploration expenditure on the project.
 On 15 August 2011, the Company announced that it had completed Phase I of its initial exploration programme in relation to the evaluation of historical data and the generation of a geographic information system (GIS) database.
 This included the identification of encouraging geophysical responses with zones of high electrical chargeability and resistivity, which shall provide additional targets for the Company’s planned ongoing exploration programme.
 Work is currently progressing on an environmental base line study, along with the preparation of statutory Environmental & Social Impact Assessments and Hydrogeological Reports, which when completed will be submitted to the Provincial authorities, prior to receiving permits to enable the commencement of Phase II of our exploration programme during the latter part of 2012.